-- a. that is capable of being filled with water to a depth greater than 300 millimetres, and - b. that is solely or principally used, or that is designed, manufactured or adapted to be solely or principally used, for the purpose of swimming, wading, paddling or any other human aquatic activity and includes a spa pool, but does not include a spa bath, anything that is situated within a bathroom or anything declared by the regulations not to be a swimming pool for the purposes of this Act traffic generating development means development defined as traffic generating development under Schedule 3 of the SEPP (Transport and Infrastructure) 2021 tree removal notification means the Port Stephens Council Tree Removal Form.
-The Form is available from the Port Stephens Council Website tree technical specification means the Port Stephens Council tree technical specification.
+- a. that is capable of being filled with water to a depth greater than 300 millimetres, and - b. that is solely or principally used, or that is designed, manufactured or adapted to be solely or principally used, for the purpose of swimming, wading, paddling or any other human aquatic activity and includes a spa pool, but does not include a spa bath, anything that is situated within a bathroom or anything declared by the regulations not to be a swimming pool for the purposes of this Act traffic generating development means development defined as traffic generating development under Schedule 3 of the SEPP (Infrastructure) 2007 tree removal notification means the Port Stephens Council Tree Removal Form.
+The Form is available from the Port Stephens Council Website tree technical specification means the Port Stephens Council Tree Technical Specification.
+The Specification is available from the Port Stephens Council Website undesirable species means the following: